Scientist and author, Beth wants to get healthy, stay healthy, and live life to the full.

 Harvard University Food Pyramid

-The 1992 version of the USDA food pyramid was subject to major criticism from nutritionists and dietitians.
+The 1992 version of the USDA food pyramid is criticised by many nutritionists and dietitians.
 They point out that the image gives no guidance on portion size, and is not flexible enough to adapt to new dietary theories and the effect of nutrition on human health.
 Many people eat too much, and simply changing the proportion of each food type they consume will not help them lose weight.
 People need to reduce the total amount they eat to become more healthy.

 Did the Food Pyramid Make Us Fat?